nicosouv/gobotKarma/README.md

 Soon.

 ## TIL
-You can use tool like ngrok` to test your localhost app òn the web!
+You can use tool like `ngrok` to test your localhost app on the web!
 Check it out: https://ngrok.com/